TipranavirBrand Name: Aptivus Other Names: TPV Drug Class: Protease Inhibitors

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of tipranavir.
-Ask your health care provider or pharmacist for more information on possible side effects of tipranavir.
+To learn more about possible side effects of tipranavir, read the drug label or or talk to your health care provider or pharmacist.

 How should tipranavir be stored?

-- Store tipranavir capsules in a refrigerator at about 36°F to 46°F (2°C to 8°C).
-You can take the bottle with you for use away from home as long as the bottle remains at a temperature of 59°F to 86°F (15°C to 30°C).
-Once the bottle is opened, the capsules must be used within 60 days.
+- Store unopened containers of tipranavir capsules in a refrigerator at 36°F to 46°F (2°C to 8°C).
+Store opened containers of tipranavir capsules at room temperature, 68°F to 77°F (20°C to 25°C).
+Once the container has been opened, the capsules must be used within 60 days.

-- Store tipranavir oral solution at 59°F to 86°F (15°C to 30°C).
+- Store tipranavir oral solution at room temperature, 68°F to 77°F (20°C to 25°C).
 Do not refrigerate or freeze the oral solution.
-Once the bottle is opened, the oral solution must be used within 60 days.
+Once the container has been opened, the oral solution must be used within 60 days.

-- Safely throw away tipranavir that is no longer needed or expired (out of date).
+- Throw away tipranavir that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep tipranavir and all medicines out of reach of children.